• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 1. Stop Ignoring Your Auto Expenses

 You may not be aware of this, but you can deduct your auto expenses when used for business.
 I just had a client leave his employer so he could start his own business.
-For the first two months after he went out on his own, he tracked his mileage and guess how much of it was for his business.
+For the first two months after he went out on his own, he tracked his mileage and guessed how much of it was for his business.
 The number was a little more than 90%.
 If this pace continues for the whole year, he will be able to deduct thousands of dollars because he uses his car for business.
 I am a Los Angeles financial planner, where auto-related costs are quite high.

 What percentage of your car’s mileage is attributable to your business?
 Whatever the number may be, you can apply that percentage to your auto expenses for the year.
 For those of you who hate crunching numbers, I’m sorry.
 I can’t completely remove math from your life.